Glen A. Larson: Career

 In the 1980s, Larson had further success as one of the creators of Magnum, P.I., which ran from 1980 to 1988.
 Around the same time, he left Universal to work for 20th Century-Fox.
 Additionally, Larson created The Fall Guy, which ran from 1981 to 1986.
 Larson's next prominent series was Knight Rider, which featured science-fiction elements with a light-hearted action-adventure scenario and limited violence.
-These basic elements characterized many of Larson's series' throughout the 1980s with Automan, Manimal and The Highwayman, though all of these shows were unsuccessful and none lasted more than a single season.
+These basic elements characterized many of Larson's series throughout the 1980s with Automan, Manimal and The Highwayman, though all of these shows were unsuccessful and none lasted more than a single season.
 Larson's profile declined, though he made a brief comeback in the 1990s with an adaptation of the Ultraverse comic Night Man, which lasted two seasons.

-In 2003, Battlestar Galactica was remade for the Sci-Fi Channel as a miniseries; it was followed by a 2004 series, that lasted multiple seasons.
-Larson was not involved in any capacity with the new series, though he did receive a screen credit as "Consulting Producer".
+In 2003, Battlestar Galactica was remade for the Sci-Fi Channel as a miniseries; it was followed by a 2004 series that lasted multiple seasons.
+When the miniseries was in development, Larson sought a writing credit through Writers Guild of America arbitration; Ronald D. Moore, who developed the new series, later said he felt Larson deserved the credit because the story was essentially the same as Larson's original, just done "in different ways."
+As a result, Larson received a writing credit on the miniseries under the pseudonym "Christopher Eric James" and a "based on the series created by" credit on every episode of the 2004 series, along with a "Consulting Producer" credit throughout the reimagined franchise as a result of retaining rights to the Battlestar Galactica concept.
 After the series ended in 2009, a short-lived prequel series, Caprica, followed in 2010.
-Larson was again not involved, but he was given a screen credit for the creation of certain characters.
+Larson was again not involved, but received a screen credit for the creation of certain characters.

-In February 2009, media sources reported that Larson was in talks with Universal Pictures to bring Battlestar Galactica to the big screen, though any potential feature film would not be based on the recent Sci-Fi Channel series remake, but would possibly be based on the original series.
-The project stalled for some time; in 2011 a re-announced version was now no longer a continuation of the original series but rather a complete remake.
+In February 2009, The Hollywood Reporter reported that Larson was in talks with Universal Pictures to bring Battlestar Galactica to the big screen, though any potential feature film would not be based on the 2004 series but would possibly be based on the original series.
+The project stalled for some time; in 2011 a re-announced version was no longer a continuation of the original series but rather a complete remake.